Chapter 4 Logistic Regression (Binary)

 To get the Sensitivity/Specificity plot, use the

-is the data set for which the plot should be produced (i.e., original, training, or testing)"POS"
+logreg_cut(MOD, DATA, "POS")MODis the name of the object with results of theglm()callDATAis the data set for which the plot should be produced (i.e., original, training, or testing)"POS"is the level of the factor variable that is the SUCCESS level

 This function requires the

-package, which needs to be loaded first# Load necessary packages library(ggplot2) # Sensitivity/Specificity Plot for Training Sample logreg_cut(model, # Name of the results object train, # Use training sample "Yes") # Level of 'buy' that represents success/true
+ggplot2package, which needs to be loaded first# Load necessary packages library(ggplot2) # Sensitivity/Specificity Plot for Training Sample logreg_cut(model, # Name of the results object train, # Use training sample "Yes") # Level of 'buy' that represents success/true

 Video Tutorial: Logistic Regression - Sensitivity/Specificity Plots